 In big cities like Hanoi or Ho Chi Minh or even in the mountainous areas of Sapa, you could easily find local fluent in English.
 They are very much willing to share with you stories or help you navigate the roads.
 You may find some quite humorous.

-It is understandable if you have any of these misconceptions.
+It is understandable if you have any of these mistake about Vietnam.
 Just bare in mind that Vietnam is more than just war, poverty or pollution.
 Vietnam is about the captivating scenery, the rich culture, the friendly people and the appetizing dishes and many things else that I believe you will discover during your upcoming trips here.

 I have always been an adventurous one since I was a little kid.
 My mom must have had a hard time making me sit still or just stay at home.
 Every travel to me, no matter long or short, low or high budget, always make me fall in love again and again with the magnificent nature, unique culture and endearing locals.